 A foster can be someone who works, stays at home, is older or young, has kids or is single, as a big house and yard or an apartment.
 The main qualification is love!
 We will match you to an animal that suits the way you live.
 While being a foster involves some work, it is incredibly rewarding, as you see a scared or skinny little animal blossom under your care.
 SAVE Rescue will cover veterinary expenses and, in some cases, special diets and medications.
 You should be prepared to furnish good quality food, a clean place to sleep, and lots of love.

 The following are general requirements to become a foster home.

 - You must be at least 18 years old and a resident of the Greater Houston Metro Area.

-- If you currently have pets, you will be asked to show proof that your animals are current on all vaccines.
+- If you currently have pets, you will be asked to show proof that your animals are current on all vaccines and spayed or neutered.
 This is for the protection of your animals as well as the foster animal.

 - If you choose to foster puppies or kittens, you should have a quiet room or area that is out of the way of family traffic for the babies to rest.
 A place that is easy to clean like a utility room or half bath would be ideal.

 - If you have a yard where a dog will be allowed to exercise, the fencing must be in good repair with no holes or broken gates where a dog could escape.

 - While the rescue group will cover veterinary costs, if an animal becomes ill while you are caring for it, you would need to be able to transport the animal to the vet clinic if needed.